sustech-cs304/team-project-25spring-88/report1-88.md

    Race through a detailed and immersive map inspired by SUSTech’s campus.

 2. **Advanced Track Design**
-   Challenging tracks with obstacles and hidden shortcuts for strategic gameplay.
+   User-friendly tracks for beginners and hidden shortcuts for strategic gameplay.

 3. **Multiple Game Modes**
    - **Regular Racing Mode**: Classic racing for speed enthusiasts.